-In the course of your day-to-day work, there are various costs you may need to cover.
+If you’re a doctor or dentist, in the course of your day-to-day work there are various costs you may need to cover.
 Just like any other employee, doctors and dentists are entitled to tax relief on certain expenses.

 Claiming relief on every expense possible may seem a tedious and time-consuming task, but it’s important to remember if you’re looking for ways to lower your tax bill.

-The following guidelines apply if you’re employed, but the rules are slightly different if you operate as a limited company.
+The following doctor and dentist tax advice applies if you’re employed, but the rules are slightly different if your medical practice operates as a limited company.
 Talk to us for more information on claiming expenses as a company director.

 You can claim travel expenses, and the cost of any meals or accommodation, for work-related journeys.